-The Limitations of Monetary Policy
+E. The Limitations of Monetary Policy.

-By the mid-1980s, a growing consensus was emerging among macroeconomists and central bankers regarding the genuine and significant limits to what monetary policy could accomplish.
+By the mid 1980s, a growing consensus was emerging among macroeconomists and central bankers regarding the genuine and significant limits to what monetary policy could accomplish.
 It presumably follows that real limits should be placed on what we ask central bankers to achieve.
+In thinking of these limitations, it is useful to make the distinction between the set of macro variables that can ever be influenced by central bankers and those that can be influenced in a sustained and systematic fashion.
+Once these latter qualifications are imposed, the limitations of monetary policy become quite stark.

-Consider two aspects of these limitations.
+Consider these limitations along three dimensions.
 The first is the number of policy instruments available to central bankers.
-Monetary policy has at its base a single instrument: the central bank's balance sheet.
+For conventional monetary policy, there is but a single instrument: the central bank's balance sheet.
 This balance sheet reveals the fundamental truth that central banks create money and inject it into the financial system by using it to purchase government securities (or perhaps foreign exchange).
-We can view policy actions as altering short-term interest rates (as is now the norm for central banks) or as altering the quantity of money (as is now deemed to be "unconventional"), but these two perspectives of monetary policy are just different sides of the same coin.8

-The second aspect of the limitations involves the distinctions between real and nominal variables and between the short-run and long-run effects of monetary policy.
-While monetary policy can have a profound influence on a large range of real and nominal variables over a period of a few years, there emerged a growing understanding that these short-run effects eventually get unwound in the long run, leaving an enduring change only on the level or growth path of nominal wages and prices.
-Since the central bank's instrument is fundamentally about a nominal object-money-it should not be surprising in a market economy that the ultimate influence of monetary policy will apply to nominal variables only.
+We can think of the use of this instrument in terms of altering short-term interest rates or in terms of altering the quantity of money, but these are just different sides of the same coin.4 The second is the important distinction between the short-run and long-run effects of monetary policy; while monetary policy can have a profound influence on a large range of variables over a period of a few years, there emerged a growing understanding that these short-run effects eventually get unwound in the long run, leaving an enduring change only on the level or growth path of nominal wages and prices.
+Finally, the distinction between nominal and real macroeconomic variables is central to monetary policy; since the central bank's instrument is fundamentally about a nominal object-money-it is not surprising that the ultimate influence of monetary policy will apply to nominal variables only.